Yamahkarim/BeatIt/README.md

 ![dj](imgs/dj.jpg)

 ## Objective
+<i>"How can we help algorithms more accuaretlety account for the complexities within electronic music?"</i>

+Create a better recommendation systems for the subgenres of electronic music with Machine Learning.

+## Scope of Work

+####<u> Phase I: Understanding the Problem</u>
+<i><b>What is the problem?</b></i>

+<i><b>Which questions  do we need to answer?</b></i>

+A.) How do the current systems of reccomendations work?

+B.) What algorithms are best for working understanding the complexities to techno and electronic music.

-Use various Machine Learning models to accurately classify electronic music between 10 subgenres.
+- <b>Classification</b>- Use various Machine Learning models to accurately classify electronic music between 10 subgenres.
+- An expolaroty analysis of music recommendation algorithms as applied to electronic music sub-genres through the lens of academia and theoritical analysis.

+#### Phase II
+- Focus on the application of music recommendation applications

+#### Phase III
+- Design of a new application with a new algorithm cosisting of the products of phase I and II.

 ## Technologies
 - Python 3